Grandmother wanted for murder stole thousands from look-alike, police say

 "Look at that face.
 Behind that smiling face is a cold-blooded murder, and we need everyone's help to bring her to justice," he added.

-Kerry Sanders reported from Fort Myers, and Daniella Silva from New York.
+Kerry Sanders and Bianca Seward reported from Fort Myers, and Daniella Silva from New York.